medocanspirit/sag-address-validator/README.md

 # SAG Address Validator

-A React component for address validation and normalization using the [https://www.sortandgroup.com/](Sort&Group) API.
+A React component for address validation and normalization using the [Sort&Group Solutions](https://www.sortandgroup.com/) API.

 ## GitHub installation